 Crews plugged the inlet and rerouted the stormwater run-off through an interim bypass to a county-owned stormwater pond several hundred feet west of the site on Feb.
 22.

 Crews installed a temporary bypass along 32nd Street Court Northwest in March and early April.

 The bypass will direct stormwater from the intersection of 9th Avenue Court Northwest and 32nd Street Court Northwest to the county-owned stormwater pond at the end of 13th Avenue Northwest.

 The temporary bypass will remain in place until a permanent repair can be made.

 A permanent fix

-Pierce County will begin designing a permanent repair once the temporary bypass is in place.
+Pierce County is designing a permanent repair.
 Staff will continue to monitor the bypass until permanent repairs are completed.
 We do not yet have a timeline on when the permanent repairs will be completed.